ye-kyaw-thu/error-overflow/simple-nmt-baseline-for-RL-exp.md

 ```

 I will use only syllable segmented datasets for RL-NMT experiments ...
+I already prepared my-rk, rk-my, my-bk and bk-my language pairs on LST GPU server also.

 ## Previous Experiment Logs

+It took time for summarize the baselines from the previous, previous experiments ....
+The Summary is as follows:

 ```
 % Transformer Error